OO-LD/schema/README.md

 If you are not familiar yet with [JSON-SCHEMA](https://json-schema.org/) or [JSON-LD](https://json-ld.org/) you should first have a look at dedicated tutorials like [OSW JSON-SCHEMA Tutorial](https://opensemantic.world/wiki/Item:OSWf4a9514baed04859a4c6c374a7312f10) and [OSW JSON-LD Tutorial](https://opensemantic.world/wiki/Item:OSW911488771ea449a6a34051f8213d7f2f).

+The core idea is that an OO-LD document is always both a valid JSON-SCHEMA and a JSON-LD remote context ( != JSON-LD document).
+In this way a complete OO-LD class / schema hierarchy is consumeable by JSON-SCHEMA-only and JSON-LD-only tools while OO-LD aware tools can provide extended features on top (e.g. UI autocomplete dropdowns for string-IRI fields based e.g. on a SPARQL backend, SHACL shape or JSON-LD frame generation).

 A minimal example:
 ```json
 {